-Faulty or short exhaust lines cause hazardous situations, e.g. exhaust pressure increase.
+Faulty or inadequate exhaust pipes lead to dangerous situations, e.g., increased exhaust pressure.
 There is a danger of bursting.
 Injuries caused by flying fragments, the escaping of high pressure, and damage to the unit cannot be excluded.

 - ▶ Open shut-off units immediately before or at the same time as starting the pump. - Observe the maximum permissible pressure of 1,500 hPa (absolute). - Observe the permissible pressures and pressure differentials for the product. - Check the function of the exhaust line on a regular basis.